 6 Tips for Handling Allergies in School

-Meet with School Staff
+1. Meet With School Staff

 - Your child's typical allergy symptoms and what triggers them

-- Any allergies your child has to medication
+- Any allergies he has to medication

 - Your work, home, and mobile telephone numbers

-- A backup emergency contact person
+- A backup emergency-contact person

-- Is unable to focus or easily distracted
+- Can't focus or is easily distracted

 - Has red eyes, a commonly overlooked symptom of allergies